jesmanderson/proxmox-lab-virtualbox/README.md

 - [ ] Learn cloud-init to automate guest OS setup
 - [ ] Explore Ansible or Terraform to deploy future VMs via script

-> Everything I learn in this lab maps directly to cloud jobs (AWS, Azure, GCP) and DevOps/Infra roles.
+> Everything I learn in this lab maps directly to cloud (AWS, Azure, GCP) and DevOps/Infra roles.